-Regulating agencies will require the applicant to provide a resource inventory and effects evaluation, as required by this subsection, prior to making any decision.
+47 Regulating agencies will require a resource inventory and effects evaluation be prepared by 48 the applicant, as required by this section, prior to making any decision.
 State agencies will assist the applicant by providing available data and other information as applicable to the review process.